lakkatv/lakka-website/content/articles/2014/10/16/why-the-release-is-taking-so-long.md

 ## Rewrite of the menu from scratch

-Our GUI, called "lakka-menu", has improved a lot, most of the settings have been implemented, it can launch roms, save and load state, take screenshots, reset a game, and more important, it is now thread safe (thanks to aliaspider from RetroArch) so threaded videos can be played, which means significant performance improvements.
+Our GUI, called "lakka-menu", has improved a lot, most of the settings have been implemented, it can launch roms, save and load state, take screenshots, reset a game, and more important, it is now thread safe (thanks to aliaspider from RetroArch) so the threaded_video setting can be enabled, which means significant performance improvements.

 ![Lakka settings interface](media/lakkasettings.png)